lixujin99/TSformer-SA/README.md

 ### 2.2&nbsp; Data Preprocessing

 The collected EEG data are downsampled to 250 Hz.
-Subsequently, a linear phase 3-order Butterworth filter with a bandpass ranging from 0.5 to 15 Hz is applied to the signal to eliminate slow drift and high-frequency noise and prevent delay distortions.
+Subsequently, a linear phase 3-order Butterworth filter with a bandpass ranging from 0.5 to 15 Hz is applied to the signal to eliminate slow drift and high-frequency noise and prevent delay distortions.
 Next, the preprocessed data from each block are segmented into EEG trials.
-Each trial consists of 1-second EEG data starting from the stimulation onset to 1000 milliseconds (0 s to 1 s) after the stimulation onset.
+Each trial consists of 1-second EEG data starting from the stimulation onset to 1000 milliseconds (0 s to 1 s) after the stimulation onset.
 For each trial, data are normalized to zero mean and variance one.
 The subsequent analysis and classification of EEG signals rely on these segmented EEG trials (samples).

 ## 3&nbsp; Train